 The sculpture department embraces and encourages a wide variety of approaches within a coherent and structured program.
-The faculty understand sculpture as a langugae of objects and believe that our capacity to find meaning in material objects has its root in our own being as physical creatures.
+The faculty understand sculpture as a language of objects and believe that our capacity to find meaning in material objects has its root in our own being as physical creatures.

 Each of the ateliers has a distinct character, yet both emphasize working from perception.
 They both use live models as the primary subject.
-This starting point enables the student to engage in a process that directly encompasses perceptual, conceptual, formal and psychological issues; it obliges them to begin to confront important distinctions between form, subject and content without the burden of having to decide what to make.
+This starting point enables the student to engage in a process that directly encompasses perceptual, conceptual, formal and psychological issues; it obliges them to begin to confront important distinctions between form, subject, and content without the burden of having to decide what to make.
 Clay modeling is used as it offers an open-ended and fluid process, allowing for both an intuitive and/or an intellectual disposition.

-In addition to their participation in the classes, sculpture students are provided with an individual work space at the start of the program.
+In addition to their participation in the classes, sculpture students are provided with an individual workspace at the start of the program.
 They are expected, from the beginning, to initiate work on their own in these studios.
 As students progress, the program is increasingly structured around the work being done in the individual studio.
 There are regular critiques of such work attended by the whole department.
-Visiting artists lead the end of semester critiques, and also visit throughout the year.
+Visiting artists lead the end of semester critiques and also visit throughout the year.
 In addition to the studios in the main building, the Sculpture Department maintains a space in DUMBO, Brooklyn, for advanced students.

 Critiques & Visiting Artists

 Critiques are a regular part of the School's curriculum for all programs, both full- and part-time.
 Critiques fall into two main categories: those done by the Atelier Head or Instructor, and those conducted by visiting faculty and artists.